mohitchamoIi/TapeVibe/README.md

 ### 2. Share With a Friend

+- Use the **Share** button on the player page to open sharing options (native device share, copy link, WhatsApp, Telegram, Twitter, Email).
 - Copy the URL from the address bar (it contains `?playback&tracks=...&to=...`).
-- Send it over WhatsApp, Instagram, SMS, etc.[code_file:15]
+- Send it over WhatsApp, Instagram (paste in DM or bio), SMS, etc.[code_file:15]

 ### 3. Friend’s Experience